 What ingredients do you need, and why?

 - Start with Dr. Bronner’s Liquid Castile Soap.
 Trust us on this one.
 Not only is it high-quality, but the bottle is plant-based, so you are helping the planet by supporting a company that declines to contribute to the plastic ocean we already have.
-Plus, there are so many benefits to having Dr. Bronner’s Castile Soap around, which we will get into another time.
+Additionally, there are many benefits to having Dr. Bronner’s Castile Soap on hand, which we will cover another time.

-- Water- we have beach water.
+- Water- We have beach water.
 If you know, then you know.
-It is harsh, so when I make our shampoo, I boil our water, or I use distilled water.
-Same thing.
+It is harsh, so when I make our shampoo, I boil our water or use distilled water.
+It’s the same thing.

-- Jojoba oil– protects and moisturizes the scalp.
+- Jojoba oil: protects and moisturizes the scalp.
 It is a great addition.
-We think it is what helped us with the perfect recipe.
+We believe it helped us develop the perfect recipe.

 - Essential Oils of your choice (unless you buy Dr. Bronner’s Lavender Castile Soap as we do.)
-Lavender and Tea tree oils promote healthy hair, plus they are fresh and calming.
+Lavender and Tea tree oils promote healthy hair and are fresh and calming.

-- Coconut oil– you can use a tiny bit of this as a conditioner if you have dry hair or dry thick hair.
+- Coconut oil: You can use a small amount as a conditioner for dry or thick hair.
 Just rinse very well.
+See more below on conditioner.

 There are also recipes that use apple cider vinegar, but while we found that it cleans, it had a very drying effect.